postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 ### Variable scopes

-The following scopes are available to you:
+You can assign five types of variable scopes:

-* Global
+1. Global
-* Collection
+2. Collection
-* Environment
+3. Environment
-* Local
+4. Local
-* Data
+5  Data

 You can view different kinds of buckets in which values reside.
 If a variable is in two different scopes, the scope with a higher priority wins and the variable gets its value from there.
 Postman resolves scopes using this hierarchy progressing from broad to narrow scope.